-The NDIS will be rolling out in many areas across NSW from 1st July 2016 and will progressively roll out to the rest of Australia in the coming years.
+From 1st July 2016, the NDIS has been rolling out in many areas across NSW and will continue to progressively roll out to the rest of Australia in the coming months.
 You can check when your area will go live by heading to www.ndis.nsw.gov.au and searching for your postcode.

-You must be deemed eligible before being registered to the NDIS.
+You must be deemed eligible before being registered with the NDIS.
 To see if you are eligible, see the eligibility checklist.

 When you become an NDIS participant, you’ll have to make a plan about how you would like to live your life and what support you’ll need to help you achieve your goals.
 The overwhelming advice that we’ve had here at Hit 100 is to ensure you go into your planning meetings well prepared and start preparing now – so here are 6 tips to help you get started: